Particle-antiparticle oscillation modes crossing horizon: baryogenesis and dark-matter waves: Dark-matter acoustic wave and large-scale structure

-In this section, we qualitatively describe three types of ``dark-matter'' sound waves originated from the particle-antiparticle oscillations on the horizon in the pre-inflation epoch: (i) stable pair-density perturbations; (ii) unstable pair-density perturbations; (iii) particle-antiparticle density perturbations, and present some discussions on their returns to the horizon after the recombination and possible relevances for observations.
-However, we cannot give quantitative results that depend not only on the perturbation modes' wavenumbers $|{\bf k}|_{\Delta,\delta}$, initial amplitude values $\Delta^{\bf k}_{_M}(0)$ and $\delta^{\bf k}_{_M}(0)$, and the sound velocity $v_s$ in their oscillating equations (\ref{sound1}) and (\ref{sound1s}), but also on the horizon crossing size $(Ha)^{-1}$ (\ref{kmode-}) and (\ref{kmode+}).

-\comment{Remarks: gauge invariance when the modes of curvature perturbation go to superhorizon.
-Namely, for superhorizon sized modes, the gauge non-invariance of curvature perturbations.
-Instead, the density perturbations $\delta^{\bf k}_{_M}$ and $\Delta^{\bf k}_{_M}$ are gauge field mode, they are matter modes, what must be important and should be taken into account or reckoned with; some fluctuation and effect of general relativity for $v_s\lesssim 1$, the Newtonian analysis clearly has its limitations}
+In this section, we qualitatively describe three types of ``dark-matter'' acoustic waves originated from the particle-antiparticle oscillations in the pre-inflation epoch: (i) stable subhorizon pair-density perturbations; (ii) unstable superhorizon pair-density perturbations; (iii) particle-antiparticle density perturbations.
+We present some discussions on their returns to the horizon after the recombination and possible relevance for observations.
+However, we cannot give quantitative results that depend not only on perturbation modes' wavenumbers $|{\bf k}|_{\Delta,\delta}$, initial amplitude values $\Delta^{\bf k}_{_M}(0)$ and $\delta^{\bf k}_{_M}(0)$, and sound velocity $v_s$ in their oscillating equations (\ref{sound1}) and (\ref{sound1s}), but also on horizon crossing size $(Ha)^{-1}$ (\ref{kmode-}) and (\ref{kmode+}).
+We mention that the discussions here can be applied to dark-matter waves due to the quantum fluctuation of dark-matter particles. \comment{Remarks: gauge invariance when the modes of the curvature perturbation go to superhorizon.
+Namely, for superhorizon-sized modes, the gauge non-invariance of curvature perturbations.
+Instead, the density perturbations $\delta^{\bf k}_{_M}$ and $\Delta^{\bf k}_{_M}$ are not gauge field mode, they are matter modes, what must be important and should be taken into account or reckoned with; some fluctuation and effect of general relativity for $v_s\lesssim 1$, the Newtonian analysis has its limitations}